-- approximately \$ million to advance niraparib (ZL-2306) through Phase III studies in patients with ovarian, breast cancer and other indications in China; - approximately \$ million to support the commercialization efforts for niraparib (ZL-2306) in China, Hong Kong and Macau; - approximately \$ million to advance omadacycline (ZL-2401) through Phase III studies in China. - approximately \$ million to advance ZL-2301 through Phase II/III studies in patients with HCC in China. - approximately \$ million to fund new business development and licensing opportunities; - approximately \$ million to accelerate and broaden clinical development of our drug candidates for which we have exclusive rights to develop and commercialize globally; and - approximately \$ million for research and clinical development of other drug candidates.
+- approximately \$ million to complete Phase III studies of niraparib (ZL-2306) in patients with ovarian, breast cancer and other indications in China; - approximately \$ million to support the commercialization efforts for niraparib (ZL-2306) in China, Hong Kong and Macau; - approximately \$ million to complete Phase III studies of omadacycline (ZL-2401) in China. - approximately \$ million to complete Phase II/III studies of ZL-2301 in patients with HCC in China. - approximately \$ million to fund new business development and licensing opportunities; - approximately \$ million to accelerate and broaden clinical development of our drug candidates for which we have exclusive rights to develop and commercialize globally; and - approximately \$ million for research and clinical development of other drug candidates.